gignupg/Search-Box-Focus/README.md

 Feel free to suggest new features, report bugs and so on right here on Github.

+### Installation:
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/search-box-focus-hit-tab/amgmdnojamodmpfjaokfgpijhpcednjm), then make sure to reload/refresh all open tabs for it to work properly.
+That's it, enjoy the extension ;)

 ### Credits:
 Search Box Focus mainly uses the search box detection code of [this Github repository](https://github.com/CodeRevver/Focus-First-Input).